Cooking On The Ranch

 Serve pacholas with a salad, beans or rice.

-And if you’re looking for even more Mexican recipes, don’t miss my Mexican food category.
-You’ll find lots of great recipes, including the most popular on my site for Hatch Green Chili.
+And if you’re looking for even more Southwestern Mexican recipes, don’t miss my Mexican food category.
+You’ll find lots of great recipes, including this authentic Mexican recipe for Pork Tenderloin Tacos in Chile Guajillo Red Sauce.

 If you liked this recipe, please leave a star ⭐⭐⭐⭐⭐ rating in the recipe card below and leave a comment.
 I always appreciate your feedback and hearing how everything went.